tonethar/IGME-330-Master/notes/canvas-1.md

 ## III.
 Completed versions

 We will demo how to draw a variety of shapes in class.
-Below are a couple of possibilities:
+Below are a couple possibile outcomes:

 ![screenshot](./_images/screen-saver-1.gif)